 Macintosh: While viewing the pdf, zoom in until the figure you want fills as much of the screen as possible (this will make it look less pixellated when you copy and paste it).
 Then hit the Control, Command, Shift, and 4 keys simultaneously.
 The cursor will change from an arrow to a crosshairs.
 Drag the crosshairs from one corner of the region you want to copy to the other corner.
 When you release the mouse, the area of screen that you dragged across will be copied to the clipboard.
 Paste it into your document and resize it.

 If you want to use a figure from a printed book or journal, you can use a scanner; there is one you can use in the basement of the Morris library.
-Or you can take a picture of the printed figure, if you have a camera.
+As a last resort, you can take a picture of the printed figure, but try to do a good job and don't use a dim, blurry, slanted picture.

 Copying someone else's writing and pretending that it is yours is a serious violation of the University's Code of Conduct.
-If you copy text from a book, article, web page, or other source, or from another student or former student, you will receive a 0 for the assignment.
-If the copying is particularly extensive or egregious, you will receive a harsher penalty, up to an F for the course.
+If you copy text from a book, article, web page, or other source, or from another student or former student, you will receive a severe penalty, ranging from 15 points off up to an F for the course, depending on how extensive and egregious your plagiarism is.
 This is not an empty threat; unfortunately, there have been several students over the years who did not graduate in the spring because they plagiarized parts of their term papers for BISC656.

 To illustrate the difference between plagiarism and acceptable paraphrasing, here's a passage from Hudson et al. (1987):